olofbjorck/twitterVisualizations/README.md

     **Note:** I've only used and tested it in Chrome.

 If that's working, we're set to add data.
-Change the dummy_data files to real data and change the filenames in the JavaScript files.
+Change the dummy files to real data and change the filenames in the JavaScript files.

 # Data format